ltht-epr/ltht-react/README.md

 3. Build all component libraries `yarn build` or `yarn build:slow`
 4. View existing components using `yarn start`

-> **Note:** If you are working on a component that makes use of other packaged in the library (.e.g importing from `ltht-react/types`), you will need to run a build task each time you modify that library in order for your changes to appear in other packages such as storybook
+> **Note:** If you are working on a component that makes use of other packaged in the library (.e.g importing from `ltht-react/types`), you will need to run a build task each time you modify that library in order for your changes to appear in other packages such as storybook.
 >
 > You can do this by navigating to the appropriate project and running `yarn build --watch` to continuously compile new changes.